 With the Ethernet networking mode, it provides user with the ability to manage and monitor hundreds of the A/C units from distance domestically and globally at one central location as long as all A/C units configure in the same subnet in the network.
-Refer to remote access control (RAC) Instruction Manual for configuring multiple units and with text message and email capability in nVent HOFFMAN A.C.
+Refer to remote access control (RAC) Instruction Manual for configuring multiple units and with text message and email capability in Hoffman A.C.
 Monitor software.
-The remote access control Instruction Manual, P/N: 89091002 can be downloaded from nVent support center link, https://www.nVent.com/en-us/HOFFMAN/remote-access-control.
+The remote access control Instruction Manual, P/N: 89091002 can be downloaded from nVent support center link, https://go.nvent.com/remote-access-control-support-center.